Cray-HPE/docs-csm/006-CSM-PLATFORM-INSTALL.md

 <a name="add-cabinet-routing-to-ncns"></a>
 ## Add Compute Cabinet Routing to NCNs
 Currently there is no automated procedure to apply routing changes to all worker NCNs to support Mountain, Hill and River Compute Node Cabinets.
-This should be applied now to all workers as explained in [Add Compute Cabinet Routes](109-COMPUTE-CABINET-ROUTES-FOR-NCN.md).
+This should be applied now to all NCNs as explained in [Add Compute Cabinet Routes](109-COMPUTE-CABINET-ROUTES-FOR-NCN.md).

 ----